slowmove/dotenv-vars-helper/README.md

 - `enabled("key")` gives you a boolean as well, but any string but "false" and bool false gives you `true`.

+- `value("key", correctType = true)` gives you the value in correct type, if not explicit told not to (then it gives you a string).

 - `correctedType(key)` which give you the value in the "correct" type, i.e. bool if it has a string value that is "true" or "false", number if it has a string value that really is a number etc.

 Having your environment variables set in `process.env` via for example the package mentioned above, you can use this package as below